Lyngngam language

-Lyngngam is an Austroasiatic language of Northeast India closely related to Khasi language.
-Once listed as a dialect of Khasi, Lyngngam has in recent literature been classified as a distinct language.
-Lyngngam speakers have food and dress similar to the neighboring Garo people.
+Lyngngam is an Austroasiatic language of Northeast India closely related to Khasic languages.
+Once listed as a dialect of Khasi, Lyngngam has in recent literature been classified as a distinct language and believed to be former Garo speakers.
+Lyngngam speakers have food and dress similar to the neighboring Garo people, who consider the ancestors of speakers of the Lyngngam language to belong to the Garo Megam tribe.
+Some speakers of Lyngngam still use surnames which originate from the Garo language.

 Phonology

 Consonant inventory

 The following table lists the consonants attested in Lyngngam.